daos-stack/daos/utils/docker/examples/README.md

   "secrets/daos\_admin-certs.txz")

-When the environment file has been properly filled, run the following commands to format the DAOS file sytem and to create a DAOS pool using all the available storage.
+When the environment file has been properly filled, run the following commands to format the DAOS file system and to create a DAOS pool using all the available storage.
 ```bash
 docker compose --file utils/docker/examples/docker-compose.admin.yml run --rm daos_admin
 dmg storage format